RIKEN-Microfluidics-Lab/Arduino-Pulse/README.md

 # Arduino-Pulse
-pulse generator to trigger multiple devices serially.
+pulse generator to trigger multiple devices serially.¥n
 #serial command to control like "m01011"

 read a serial command a 0/1 train specifying off/on of five channels.